Cozy Peach Kitchen

 • Flavor: I always keep a jar of quick pickled onions on hand to add to bowls like this.
 They provide a punch of acid and zest.

-• Protein: For extra protein, double the chickpeas or add baked tofu to each serving.
+• Protein: For extra protein, double the chickpeas or add baked marinated tofu to each serving.
 These are also good with frozen falafel or homemade chickpea fritters on top.

 Chickpeas, sweet potato, and spinach in a bowl with quinoa.